Gmfholley/Gmfholley/_posts/2015-06-22-hitting-your-head-against-the-wall.md

 Maybe this one lesson was more valuable than all the rest.

 *_Sumeet gave us the idea to create an array called errors to store our errors in for validation.
-Each model should have a valid? class that is called before a database SQL statement is called to make sure the object has good data.
+Each model should have a valid? method that is called before a database SQL statement is called to make sure the object has good data.
 Same idea here._